Server Management, Self-Hosting, and DevOps Basics

 We default to Hetzner for European hosting.
 The cost difference is significant: a Hetzner CPX31 (4 vCPU, 8GB RAM, 160GB SSD) costs approximately €15/month.
 The equivalent DigitalOcean droplet costs $48/month.
 The equivalent AWS EC2 instance costs roughly $70/month before storage and data transfer.
 That price gap compounds over years.

 VPS hosting also means you own your infrastructure.
 No platform lock-in, no proprietary APIs, no sudden pricing changes.
+This ties directly into digital sovereignty: if your business logic, customer data, and operational processes live on servers you control, you retain the freedom to move, modify, or scale without asking a platform vendor for permission.

 When to use cloud platforms